HaleGurpinar/AdventureGame/README.md

 " Class-Diagram")

 # TASKS
-1. To finish the game, the zone-specific score must be added to the player's inventory after all enemies in the battle zones have been cleared.
-If the player can collect their rewards and return to "Safe Home", they win the game.
-In addition, it is not possible to re-enter the region where the award was won. <br />
+1. To finish the game, the location-specific score must be added to the player's inventory after all obstacles in the battle locations have been cleared.
+If the player can collect their rewards and return to "Safe House", they win the game.
+In addition, it is not possible to re-enter the location where the reward was won. <br />
 Location Reward:  <br />
 Cave -> Food <br />
 Forest -> Firewood  <br />
 River ->Water  <br />
 2. 50% chance to determine who will make the first move when the player encounters a monster.
 (Always the player to hit first in the current situation). <br />
-3. A new war zone should be added.
-The purpose of this zone is to have a chance to randomly earn money, weapons or armor from defeated opponents. <br />
+3. A new war location should be added.
+The purpose of this location is to have a chance to randomly earn money, weapons or armor from defeated opponents. <br />
 * Mine   <br />
 Monster: Snake(1-5) <br />
 Feature: War,Loot <br />